PathVisio/pathvisio.github.io/documentation.md

 <p align="left">
   <table border="0">
     <tr>
     <td>GPML (Graphical Pathway Markup Language) is the file format used to store pathway models in PathVisio and share them on WikiPathways.
-You can find more information about the GPML file format [here](https://pathvisio.github.io/documentation/GPML).</td>
+You can find more information about the GPML file format [here] (https://pathvisio.github.io/documentation/GPML).</td>
     </tr>
   </table>
 </p>